Too Long; Didn't Read

-Embodied AI is going to change all that.
+Embodied artificial intelligence systems pose the most significant challenges for lawmakers.
+We’ve yet to truly test how our laws will cope with the arrival of more sophisticated automation technology.
 It’s one thing to make a computer program that quietly gets better and faster at analyzing vast amounts of data, but who's to know what an embodied AI is going to do next — physically?
-By definition, the designer won’t — the whole point is that the robot learns for itself, so how can we legislate for safety and blame?
+By definition, the designer won’t — the robot learns for itself, so how can we legislate for safety and blame?